skywind3000/vim-quickui/README.md

 **Features**:

-- Listbox can used to pick up item from thousands items.
+- Listbox can used to pick up a item from thousands items.
 - Columns separated by `"\t"` will be aligned.
 - A scroll bar will display if there are too many items.
 - Mouse wheel can be used to scroll the content.